ietf-wg-dnsop/draft-ietf-dnsop-must-not-gost/draft-ietf-dnsop-must-not-ecc-gost.md

 algorithms with DNS Security Extensions (DNSSEC).
 This document updates RFC5933 by deprecating the use of ECC-GOST.

-[RFC Editor: please remove this before publication: It is unclear if updating RFC5933 (a Historic document) is the correct thing to do or not.
-We did it so that it shows up in Datatracker and similar, but this may be a mistake.
-We are happy to change this if the RFC Editor / IESG / whoever thinks this is a bad idea.]

 --- middle

 # Introduction